Each year, more than 65,000 Australians attempt to take their own life. More than 3,000 die by suicide — about 8 people

 While suicide accounts for a small proportion of all deaths in Australia, young people are more likely to take their own life than die in a road accident.
 Suicide is the leading cause of death for Australians aged between 15 and 44 years.

 Suicide can be prevented.
 Starting a conversation with someone who is struggling is a crucial first step toward preventing a suicide.

-"Talking about suicide is never easy," says the Chair of Beyond Blue and former Prime Minister, Julia Gillard, in a statement about suicide prevention.
+The chair of Beyond Blue and former Prime Minister, Julia Gillard, says, "Talking about suicide is never easy".
 But you don't have to be a health professional to support someone at risk.

 "You just need to be a person who is prepared to have the conversation.
 As a nation, we need to work together to reduce the number of suicides in our community," says Ms Gillard.

 If you or someone you know is at immediate risk of harm, call triple zero (000).
 You can call Lifeline on 13 11 14 for crisis support or if you are thinking about suicide.

 To mark R U OK?
-Day, here are answers to some frequently asked questions about suicide — and tips on how to talk to someone who's at risk.
+Day, here are answers to some frequently asked questions about suicide — and advice on how to talk to someone who's at risk.

 How will I know if someone is suicidal?

-People sometimes assume that suicide is sudden and happens without warning.
-While it can happen that way, usually a person has previously tried to convey their distress to someone else.
-Or they have shown signs of feeling suicidal, such as feeling hopeless or lonely, withdrawing from family and friends or misusing alcohol or drugs.
+People sometimes assume that suicide happens without warning.
+While it can happen that way, usually a person shows warning signs.
+They may try to convey their distress to someone, or they may change their behaviour, such as major changes to their sleeping patterns, withdrawing from life, emotional outbursts or misusing alcohol or drugs.

 What can I do to help?